polomarcus/tp/data-engineering/tp-docker/README.md

 # Docker and Compose
-You are going to start a [jupyter lab notebook](https://jupyter.org/install), to explore some data ([news from french TV of 2022](https://github.com/polomarcus/television-news-analyser/blob/main/data-news-csv/year%3D2022/part-00000-d964c139-19ed-47cf-b389-49b1f624aa7c.c000.csv.gz)) and save it to a Postgresql database.
+You are going to start a [jupyter lab notebook](https://jupyter.org/install) via Docker, to explore some data ([news from french TV of 2022](https://github.com/polomarcus/television-news-analyser/blob/main/data-news-csv/year%3D2022/part-00000-d964c139-19ed-47cf-b389-49b1f624aa7c.c000.csv.gz)) and save it to a Postgresql database.

 ## Dockerize your project